-Prerequisite: ENG 100B, FST 131, MTH 096
+Prerequisite: Minimum grade of 'C' in ENG 075, 085, MTH 096

 This course introduces business information systems and the uses of business application software with an emphasis on database and spreadsheet packages.
+One hour laboratory required.

 CIS 155 Introduction to Programming (3)